 - Phishing - A type of cyber attack where an attacker masquerades as a legitimate organization or individual to trick victims into opening a link or attachment that contains ransomware.
 Think about the number of emails your staff open on a daily basis…and that you do, too, if it looks legit it can be hard to remember that the threat is right there in front of you before it’s too late.

-How’s Your Firm’s Swing Through on Cybersecurity?
+How’s Your Firm’s Swing Through on Cybersecurity and Accounting Compliance?

 When Wes said this, I realized that as locked down as I thought my firm was, I was in fact, a long way away from where I needed to be.
 Essentially, to put it in the context of my Team Brolin Starting Lineup tech stack softball analogy, I had no swing through in my cybersecurity strategy.
 I was, in fact, hitting a pop fly when it came to being proactive.